SilverEzredes/fmt_AW2_TEX-Noesis-Plugin/README.md

 - Re-launch the program or select `Tools -> Reload Plugins`

 Opening a .tex file with Noesis will automatically load it, once the plugin is installed.
+## Credits:
+- Thanks to AlphaZomega for his guidence and his fmt_RE_Mesh plugin.